ArshDawra/Codeforces-Scraper/README.md

 ## 🚀 About Me

-I'm an Electrical Engineering Sophomore at the Indian Institute of Technology, Roorkee.
+I'm an Electrical Engineering Sophomore at Indian Institute of Technology, Roorkee.
 I have a deep interest in development.
 I'm also exploring Web 3.0 right now.

 ## 🔗 Links